Business Solutions

 Synthetic materials generally do a better job of blocking fluids and are preferred over cotton when it comes to COVID-19 prevention.

-For example, in a low-risk environment (like a blood draw), the medical professional needs an AAMI, Level 2 gown.
+For example, in a low-risk environment (like a standard Blood Draw ), the medical professional needs an AAMI Level 2 gown to prevent splash contamination.
+Conversely, for invasive surgeries with high fluid expexposure, onlyn Level 44a conf .

 How to Put on and Remove an Isolation Gown?